jonbirge/logpager/README.md

 ### Potential blacklist service
-If enough people adopt this, the next step will be to build a service that would collect blacklisted IPs (if you voluntarily configured your instance of log-pager to forward blacklist items) and publicly provide provde aggregated blacklists based on crowdsourced human judgement, rather than algorithms.
+If enough people adopt this, the next step will be to build a service that would collect your blacklisted IPs (if you voluntarily configured your instance of log-pager to forward blacklist items) and publicly provide provde aggregated blacklists based on crowdsourced human judgement, rather than algorithms.
 If you think this would be interesting, please reach out.